Lesterpaintstheworld/terminal-velocity/directives.md

 - **Collaborative Dynamics**: Ensure that validation mechanisms reflect the collaborative nature of agent interactions, enhancing data integrity across the system.

 ## Objective for the Redondance Agent

 ### Action Statement
+Conduct an analysis of the `demande.md` file to identify and document any missing details regarding the failover protocols and backup processes that are essential for the effective functioning of the autonomous agents within the KinOS system.

+### Source Files
+- **File to Analyze**: `demande.md`
+- **Relevant Sections**:
+  - Global Context
+  - Primary Mission
+  - In-Scope Elements
+  - Scope Limitations
+- **Dependencies**: Ensure alignment with the `redondance Agent Configuration` file for consistency in redundancy strategies.

+### Target Changes
+- **File to Modify**: `demande.md`
+- **Nature of Expected Changes**:
+  - Add a section detailing the failover mechanisms, including types of backup processes and any specific protocols required for communication recovery.
+  - Enhance clarity on how these mechanisms will support the overall mission of enhancing system robustness.
+- **Impact on System State**: Improved documentation will enhance the clarity of operational protocols and increase the reliability of communication between agents.

+### Validation Points
+- **How to Verify Success**: Review the modified `demande.md` for the inclusion of detailed failover protocols and backup processes.
+- **Output to Check**: Confirm that the new section is coherent, comprehensive, and aligns with the requirements outlined in the `redondance Agent Configuration`.
+- **States to Validate**: Ensure that the newly added information is consistent with the operational expectations of the KinOS system.

+### Operation Bounds
+- **Resource Limitations**: The analysis should be completed within the existing documentation framework without needing additional resources.
+- **Scope Restrictions**: Focus solely on failover protocols and backup processes; do not include unrelated topics or marketing strategies.
+- **Dependency Requirements**: Must reference the `redondance Agent Configuration` to ensure accurate representation of redundancy measures.

+### Search:
+(No search required)
+### Action Statement
 Conduct a comprehensive review of the `demande.md` and `directives.md` files to identify and redact any sensitive information related to the economic framework and character interactions, ensuring compliance with data privacy standards.